nrich22/draftkings-marketplace/README.md

 ### Create SQL Server Database using SQL Sever Management (Windows)

 If you are on Windows it will be easier to use Microsft SQL Sever Management Studio.
-Create an instance and execute the db scripts located in draftkings-marketplace/backend/DraftKingsMarketplace.Api/DraftKingsMarketplace.Api/Scripts in order to create the database and tables.
+Create a local instance and execute the db scripts located in draftkings-marketplace/backend/DraftKingsMarketplace.Api/DraftKingsMarketplace.Api/Scripts in order to create the database and tables.

 ### Create SQL Server Database using Docker (Mac)